ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Based on the position of the recursive call it could be further subdivided into:

 - Head Recursion: recursive call is the first statement.
-- Middle Recursion: there are other statements before and after recursive call.
+- Middle Recursion: there are other statements before and after a recursive call.
 - Tail Recursion: recursive call is the last statement.

 There is no difference between Middle Recursion and Head Recursion from an